 The sooner you start planning, the better

-With COVID-19 still affecting our lives, employment and businesses, you’re smart to talk to your financial professional as soon as possible to get a handle on what you need to do right away and start planning for the future you want.
+With the current uncertain economic state, you’re smart to talk to your financial professional as soon as possible to get a handle on what you need to do right away and start planning for the future you want.
 If you don’t have a financial professional, consider getting one now.

 *Equitable Q3 Consumer Pulse Survey, October 2020.